 I’m a researcher in quantum machine learning.

-I am a Quantum Machine Learning enthusiast and an ELLIS PhD student at Jens Eisert's group in Berlin.
-I work on Parametrized Quantum Circuits (PQCs) as quantum learning models, mostly for supervised learning with classical data.
-If you want to hear about them, I’m always ready for a chat!
+I am a Quantum Machine Learning (QML) enthusiast and an ELLIS PhD student at Jens Eisert's group in Berlin.
+I obtained a Google PhD Fellowship for Quantum Computing on October 2023.
+I completed a MSc in Physics at the Freie Universität Berlin in 2021, during which I already worked with Jens Eisert and the group.
+I work to develop the theory of Parametrized Quantum Circuits (PQCs) as quantum learning models, mostly for supervised learning with classical data.
+If you want to hear about them, I’m always up for a chat!
 I have half-a-leg at the Fraunhofer Heinrich-Hertz Institut in Berlin, where I wonder about eXplainable Artificial Intelligence (XAI), and the other half at Vedran Dunjko's group in Leiden, where I’ll be spending some months in the coming years.

 Apart from my research I contribute to science communication as a volunteer assistant for the insideQuantum podcast, managing communications and scheduling the intervew guests.
 I have contributed to open-source software by writing documentation and fixing bugs on the PennyLane webpage.
 I’m an avid city-walker and reader (mostly English and American fiction from the last 200 years), a big boardgame fan, and an easy target for nerd-snipes and mathy riddles.